 The introduction of the ban on smoking in enclosed public places is probably the most significant public health intervention to have occurred in Wales in the last fifty years.
 It is also recognised that its introduction has been a resounding success, primarily due to the excellent collaboration and partnership working between central and local government and appropriate resourcing for local authorities.

 However, smoking levels within the population in Wales remain unacceptably high.
 Whilst the smoking ban may have been the spur that some people needed to stop smoking or reduce their tobacco consumption, further work is required to challenge what remains as one of the most significant public health threats in Wales.
-This report recognises some of the contributions that local authority regulatory services have made already and identifies additional measures that could and, in some case, should be implemented to assist in reducing smoking levels still further.
+The DPPW'a report 'The Smoking Ban in Wales: The Role of Local Authority Public Protection Services' recognises some of the contributions that local authority regulatory services have made already and identifies additional measures that could and, in some case, should be implemented to assist in reducing smoking levels still further.
+See 'Related Publications' for a copy of the report.

 For more information contact: Simon Wilkinson